-For 2014/2015, DWA and CVWD have been allocated 0 AF of State Water Project surplus water under the Turn-Back Water Pool Program (Pool A and Pool B).
+In 2013, DWA and CVWD were allocated 230 AF of State Water Project surplus water under the Turn-Back Water Pool Program (Pool A only) and 0 AF in 2014.
 Based on current projections, CVWD and DWA do not expect to receive any Pool A or Pool B water.